anubansal17/Code-Coverage-The-easy-way/README.md

 # About Code Written
 Actual code written for the project is different from the one shared above, have modified it a lot to find callers for IMethods by passing method name, class name and package name to its function and then further it finds callers for the found caller methods and the process goes on until it finds the annotations for the method or all the callers in the list for given method have been explored</br>

-# Quick Walk Through to run project for any Code Coverage analysis
+# Quick Walk Through for doing any Code Coverage analysis
 - Firstly, upload the excel sheet in your eclipse plugin project taken from Code Coverage Analysis(Sealights) containing all the methods for which you need to find the Apis.
 Please make sure the format of the details related to each method must be same as the sample mentioned below, as the code is designed for this input format only
   - Steps to upload the document in plugin project:
     - Select import option from file menu in top left corner of eclipse